 “We didn’t want to reinvent the wheel on things that worked,” adds Heyer.
 “All the things that everyone liked on the performance and quality side, we didn’t change anything there.
 If we couldn’t enhance it, we didn’t change it.”

-Also introduced at NPE was the Diamond Network from GemSeal.
-The website, pavementmadesimple.com, is designed to connect property managers with contractors.
-“It’s like a dating site for the pavement maintenance industry,” says Eric Peterson, director of marketing and technical services at GemSeal.
+Also introduced at NPE was the Diamond network from Gemseal.
+The website, pavementmadesimple.com, is a revolutionary way to connect property managers with contractors.
+“It’s like a dating site for the pavement maintenance industry,” says Eric Peterson, director of marketing and technical services at Gemseal.

 Property owners and managers now have a centralized place to find compatible pavement contractors based on many types of search criteria.
 Conversely, verified contractors can share their qualifications with interested property owners/managers to show why they should be considered and included in a pavement project.

 Property owners and contractors can now share real-time information which enable them to make faster, better decisions while collaborating to cut costs, reduce risks, and improve the pavement industry experience.